 IMPACT

-We take our responsibilities as a leather bags brand seriously, prioritizing our environmental and social impact from the very start.
+We take our responsibilities as a brand seriously, prioritizing our environmental and social impact from the very start.
 We actively strive to reduce our carbon footprint, create longer lasting products that contributes to the environment.

 LEATHER

-PRESERVING THE WATER TOWER OF ASIA
+PRESERVING THE WATER TOWER OF ASIA WITH YAK LEATHER

-Nicknamed the 'third pole', the Tibetan Plateau contains extensive ice fields with the largest reserve of water outside of the Arctic and Antarctic, making it crucial ecological zone.
-It holds the source of many major rivers, including the three largest in Asia: the Yangtze, Yellow, and Mekong.
+Nicknamed the 'third pole', the Tibetan Plateau contains the largest reserve of water outside of the Arctic and Antarctic.
+It holds the source of the three largest rivers in Asia: the Yangtze, Yellow, and Mekong.
 These rivers are vital for the water supply and agriculture of over 1.8 billion people downstream.
+For over nine millennia, Tibetan nomads have safeguarded the plateau through a lifestyle interconnected with nature.
+Their lifestyle encourages biodiversity and plays a crucial role in reversing grassland degradation on the Tibetan Plateau.
+Yak hides are a natural byproduct of the nomadic lifestyle and would otherwise be wasted.
+Through upholstery made with Yak Leather, our goal is to support herder families which safeguard the fragile ecosystem on the Tibetan Plateau.